CompewterTutor/Hoast/llm_brain/MEMORY.md

 - Core application structure set up with main and renderer processes
 - System tray functionality implemented with a basic menu
 - TypeScript type declarations added for dependencies
+- Application icons implemented for all platforms (macOS, Windows, Linux)

 ## Tech Stack
 - **Framework**: Electron with Electron Forge